chit-uob/chit-uob/README.md

 - 👀 I’m interested in applying technologies that I learned to help myself and others.
 - 🌱 I’m currently writing a tech blog, you can find me on [Hashnode](https://chit.hashnode.dev/).
 - 💞️ I’m looking to collaborate on nothing for now.
-- 📫 How to reach me, email: chitlee.uob@gmail.com
+- 📫 How to reach me, [LinkedIn](https://www.linkedin.com/in/chit-lee-uob/)

 <!---
 chit-uob/chit-uob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.